-A career as an EA, PA, Administrator or Secretary can be interesting and rewarding, especially if you work in specific business sectors which you enjoy!
+A career as an EA, PA, Administrator or Medical Secretary can be interesting and rewarding, especially if you work in specific business sectors which you enjoy!
 That is the key to a happy working life!

 All types of business organisations need professional office personnel to be at the core of their business to ensure it is successful – so the range of choice is only limited by your imagination!
-Working as a office professional is one of the most flexible and interesting careers many people will ever experience.
+Working as an office professional is one of the most flexible and interesting careers many people will ever experience.

 First of all though…. read on to see what we cover in our careers and job support for all Lewis Students.
 This might get some ideas going!

 So what is your cup of tea!
 A fast moving, commercially orientated environment where every minute counts?
 Perhaps something that is more academic is for you or working in an environment where you are helping others and you feel you are making a difference.

 If you look through the Yellow Pages/Yell.com – you will see the full list of different types of organisations that exist which will hopefully start to spark some ideas.

 Make a list of the top 10 that you think you would enjoy working in.

 - Why you would enjoy working for that type of business.

 - Does it link to any hobby or interest?

 - Is the environment right for you?